 Mortal or Venial Sin

-Before we answer that, let’s first have a recap on the definitions of the two.
+Before we answer that, let’s first have a recap of the definitions of the two.

-Catholic Church has two categories of sin depending on its gravity.
+The Catholic Church has two categories of sin depending on their gravity.
 Mortal or venial.

 A sin is mortal if the following conditions are met.

 - It must involve grave matter (like inflicting grave harm to others)

 - Committed with full knowledge that it is a grave sin

 If one had an illicit relationship with a married individual, aware that it is a sin but still pursued it, then there is a mortal sin.

 First, adultery is a grave matter as it is against the sixth commandment.